 We sold this one back in February of last year to a retired gentleman - his first locomotive, he had been smitten by the size and looks of the thing.
 We built a stand incorporating a rolling road, so that it could be steamed up in his barn - it actually only ever got steamed the once, it's been run on air a few times since.
 Illness - unrelated to ownership of the engine we are assured - now means a change of direction, he's no longer able to run the engine.
-Words below are form 2016, pictures were taken this morning.
-We have a four-wheeled road trailer, built for transport of the engine and its stand, available separately if required.
+The stand in the pictures is included, it's long enough to accomodate the whole locomotive (and run it in situ, if you fancy impressing dinner guests in your living room).
+Words below are from 2016, pictures were taken this morning.
+We have a four-wheeled road trailer, built for transport of both engine and stand, available separately if required.

 The first time I saw this engine was on a visit to the owner back in 2010.
 The man is a prolific builder, we've had many engines from him over the years including a super 5 inch gauge rebuilt Scot, 5 inch gauge Britannia and 7 1/4 inch gauge Black 5 which we took part-built when his health precluded work on large engines (he's subsequently amassed the biggest collection of gauge 1 engines I've seen outside an exhibition).
 Other engines we had from his collection included a super 4 inch Burrell DCC Showmans engine, 4 inch Clayton wagon, 5 inch gauge Brighton tank, 5 inch gauge Torquay Manor...
 As I remember, back in 2003 when we first met, it was the first time I'd needed to hire a 7.5 ton lorry to move a collection of engines.

 This engine was built after a visit to New South Wales where he saw a preserved example - most of the drawings were done while he was out there.
 The result in 5 inch gauge runs out at over twelve feet long, scaling around a quarter ton.